PTSD Treatment & Trauma Therapy in North Carolina

 - Loss of interest in activities that were once considered enjoyable

 - Difficulty remembering details of the distressing event

 - Change in habits or behavior since the trauma

-If you or someone you know matches the trauma symptoms listed above, I am confident that we can help and invite you to self-schedule a free consultation or send us an email at email@example.com for more information!
+If you or someone you know matches the trauma symptoms listed above, I am confident that we can help.

-Our multidisciplinary team of trauma-informed clinicians use approaches grounded solidly in research to help you reshape the way trauma has caused you to view yourself, others, and the world.
+Our multidisciplinary team of trauma therapists in North Carolina use approaches grounded solidly in research to help you reshape the way trauma has caused you to view yourself, others, and the world.
 Let’s work together, and take back your sense of self, trust, safety, and power.